JasonBenn/toolbus-web/README.md

 ## TOOLBUS-WEB

-Go from a junior dev to a senior dev
+Measure what you know, master what you don’t.

-Measure what you do know, and master what you don't
+The gem parses your code into syntax trees, compares them to a database of language-specific “missions”, and uploads your completion data to the backend.
+Visit the website to view the most popular missions you haven't yet completed.

-Toolbus scans your projects for code achievements
+This quantifies your knowledge of a programming tool and enables efficient, self-guided, project-based learning.

 See also: